-Deep Water summary Class 12 helps students understand the chapter thoroughly.
-To begin with, the chapter Deep Water by William Douglas is an excerpt from the book ‘Men and Mountains’ by the same author.
-The Deep Water short summary explains how the author overcomes the deep-rooted panic of water.
-It is a masterpiece by Douglas which is an important chapter for Class 12 students.
-The following article aims at providing the summary of chapter Deep Water along with a few significant points.
+The Deep Water is a masterpiece by Douglas which is an important chapter for Class 12 students.
+The following article aims at providing the summary of the chapter Deep Water along with a few significant points.

 Having gone through such dreadful experiences, water was a matter of real fear for him.
 However, he has worked very hard to overcome the fear and at last, he won over the fear in this mighty battle.
 The Deep Water lesson tells us about the measures taken by the author to overcome his fear.
-One great lesson we can acquire from the William Douglas Deep Water is how to win over the fear with the help of the strength of mind and will power.
+One great lesson we can acquire from the William Douglas Deep Water is how to win over fear with the help of enrol strength of mind and willpower.

 At last, he decided to confront the fear with the view of getting rid of it.
 He plunged into water forcefully and suddenly, his fear was completely gone.
 In this way, the author managed to win over the battle with his fear of deep water.